paul-ollis/vim-vpe/README.rst

     from vpe import vim

-The `vim``` object is an instance of the `Vim` designed as a drop in replacement for Vim's standard `python-vim`_ module, but with a number of enhancements.
+The ``vim`` object is an instance of the ``Vim`` class, which is designed as a drop in replacement for Vim's standard `python-vim`_ module, but with a number of enhancements, including:

 - Most of Vim's functions appear as members, for example: